electron/website/blog/migrate-to-webcontentsview.md

 ### 1. Upgrade Electron to 30.0.0 or higher

 :::warning
 Electron releases may contain breaking changes that affect your application.
 It’s a good idea to test and land the Electron upgrade on your app _first_ before proceeding with the rest of this migration.
-A list of breaking changes can be found in the release notes for each major version on the Electron Blog.
+A list of breaking changes for each Electron major version can be found [here](https://www.electronjs.org/docs/latest/breaking-changes) as well as in the release notes for each major version on the Electron Blog.
 :::

 ### 2. Familiarize yourself with where your application uses BrowserViews